wydfaxil7/Portoflio-MOB/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank the potential programmers in the programming world to make me inpire.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>